saayuj/Drone-Delivery-Optimization/README.md

 3. The results for all the cases can be found in [images_GIFs](https://github.com/saayuj/Drone-Delivery-Optimization/tree/main/images_GIFs).

 # Results
+For clarity and ease of interpretation, a color-coded grid system has been implemented, using the following key:
+- Black: Location of obstacles not traversable by the drone (predetermined for a problem setting)
+- Blue: Location of battery charging stations (predetermined for a problem setting)
+- Red: Initial and final points of the drone (predetermined for a problem setting)
+- Purple: Location of battery charging stations that are visited by the drone (given by the model)
+- Green: Grid points that are visited by the drone (given by the model)
+- White: Other grid points

 ## Optimizing the Location of Battery Charging Stations
+In this problem, the obstacles are initialized randomly, and the model gives the minimum number of battery charging stations and their locations required for servicing the entire grid.
+This means that each and every grid cell that does not contain an obstacle has at least one battery charging station within a distance of 2√2 (a variable parameter).
+This ensures that each and every node is reachable from a battery charging station.
+Secondly, all the battery charging stations are themselves connected to each other, i.e. there exists a path from each battery charging station to every other battery charging station.
+This directly implies that a path exists between each free grid cell and every other free grid cell.

 &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/saayuj/Drone-Delivery-Optimization/blob/main/images_GIFs/optimal_bcs_3.png" width="300" height="300"> &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; <img src="https://github.com/saayuj/Drone-Delivery-Optimization/blob/main/images_GIFs/optimal_bcs_4.png" width="300" height="300">

 ## Shortest Path Problem